gsaverill/GetData_CourseProject/README.md

 Then, the mean and standard deviation data only is selected.
 This is done by selecting names that contain ".mean" and ".std" (prior to transformation, those name fragments would have been "-mean()" and "-std()").
-Using this criteria, There are 66 mean and standard deviation variables.
+Using this criteria, there are 66 mean and standard deviation variables.

 Note that I chose to exclude names that contain "meanFreq".
 This is a somewhat arbitrary choice, but I assumed that the names with mean() and std()